camkol/classy-weather/README.md

 ## My process

-Certainly!
-Here's an elaboration on the process of transitioning from class components to function components in React, considering the steps you've outlined:

 1. **Our First Class Component:** Begin by creating a basic class component to manage state and lifecycle methods.
 This foundational step involves setting up a component with state, rendering UI elements, and using class-based methods for interaction and updates.

 2. **Working With Event Handlers:** Implement event handlers in your class component to manage user interactions.
 This step involves defining methods to handle events such as button clicks or form submissions and binding these methods to the component’s context.